 Insurance is a critical piece of a modern economic system, but it often goes unnoticed until it becomes prohibitively expensive or its availability is curtailed.
-Such problems are reportedly occurring in the medical malpractice insurance market today.
-Many physicians have experienced substantial increases in insurance premiums, and there are reports of increasing problems with availability of physician services due to doctors retiring or relocating from areas that have seen high premium increases.
-There have also been protests and job actions in some locations with hospitals finding it necessary to curtail services and send patients to more distant facilities.1 This is not the first time such a crisis has been proclaimed; similar events occurred in the latter half of both the 1970s and 1980s.
+Such problems occurred in the medical malpractice insurance market in the first half of this decade.
+Many physicians experienced substantial increases in insurance premiums, and there were reports of problems with the availability of physician services because of doctors retiring or relocating from areas that have seen high premium increases.
+There were also protests and job actions in some locations, with hospitals finding it necessary to curtail services and send patients to more distant facilities.1 Crises have been proclaimed in the past as well; similar events occurred in the latter half of both the 1970s and 1980s.
+Since 2004 or so, overall losses experienced by medical malpractice insurers have dropped significantly and overall premiums have moderated as well, although not nearly to the same extent as losses.